-In an effort to increase the commitment to safety among all helicopter-skiing operators in the United States, Heli-Ski US Association, Inc. (HSUS) has made the decision to share its standardized safety and operating guidelines with land managers, government agencies, insurance companies, helicopter companies and prospective member heli-ski operations.
+In an effort to increase the commitment to safety among all helicopter-skiing operators in the United States, Heli-Ski US Association, Inc. (HSUS) has made the decision to share its Helicopter Skiing Safety & Operating Guidelines (HSOG) with land managers, government agencies, insurance companies, helicopter companies and prospective member heli-ski operations.

 Over the last 15 years, HSUS has developed and continually improved its standardized, Helicopter Skiing Safety and Operating Guidelines, the aim of which is to define and implement the highest safety and operating practices in the helicopter-skiing industry.